 This frequently asked question offers the employer insight into how you handle conflict resolution, particularly in an office environment.
 Start with a clear example of a real situation.
 Give details to explain your role in the conflict and who was involved in the argument or debate.
 Finally, describe what you did to resolve the conflict.
 This is an excellent opportunity to show your human side.

 What’s your salary history?

 With recent legislation, asking a candidate for their salary history is now illegal in many states – including Oregon.
 Pivot the discussion to focus on your salary expectations from a concrete perspective, based on your experience, industry, and local job market standards.

 How many light bulbs are there in Portland?

-This is the favorite question of a CEO of a major agency in the Portland metro area.
-Why does it make you nervous?
+A favorite question of a top CEO here in Portland, this is a curious one.
+So why does it make you nervous?
 Because there is no right answer.